-I just asked Skip to help me with inspiration to introduce this homemade all-purpose cleaner, because it’s refreshingly effective and so easy to make.
+I just asked my better half to help me with inspiration to introduce this homemade all-purpose cleaner, because it’s refreshingly effective and so easy to make.
 It zips away grease and stuck-on grime like a magician disappearing a rabbit.

 I really wanted some zingy, excitement-building intro, because this is the best all-purpose cleaner I’ve made yet.
 But I was lacking inspiration.